Klosmi/html-basics/sass.md

       ```

       **using the forward, index.scss method**:
-      I am in the abstract folder, and I "import" the components woth @forward
+      I am in the abstract folder, and I "import" the components with @forward
       ```
       @forward '../abstract/colors';
       @forward '../abstract/fonts';